Uninett/nav/doc/reference/snmptrapd.rst

 What is the SNMP trap daemon?
 =============================

-:program:`snmptrapd` is a program written in Python, designed to receive traps sent to the NAV server, and handing them off to trap handler plugins, which will process them.
+:program:`snmptrapd` is a NAV backend service program, designed to receive SNMP trap messages sent to the NAV server.
+It hands trap messages off to trap handler plugins, which will process them, and typically translate them into NAV events as they see fit.
 Anyone with some knowledge of Python and SNMP should be able to write a new trap handler plugin.

-snmptrapd uses the :mod:`pynetsnmp-2` library (via NAV's own ``nav.Snmp`` adapter module), but is loosely based on this example from the PySNMP library: http://pysnmp.sourceforge.net/examples/2.x/snmptrapd.html
+snmptrapd uses the :mod:`pynetsnmp-2` library (via NAV's own :py:mod:`nav.Snmp` adapter module), but is loosely based on this example from the PySNMP library: http://pysnmp.sourceforge.net/examples/2.x/snmptrapd.html